 We have assembled this Reading List for members of our community.

-- Doctoral Student, Elbaum-Garfinkle Lab, Structural Biology Initiative
+- Postdoctoral Research Associate, Elbaum-Garfinkle Lab, Structural Biology Initiative

 - Doctoral Student, Earth and Environmental Sciences

 - Doctoral Student, Chen and Ulijn Lab, Nanoscience Initiative

 - Director of Science Media Relations and Community Outreach, Communications and Marketing